This is an individual assignment worth 10% of the overall course grade

 Visual communication is critical to creating shared understanding.
 For this assignment we’re going to use Adobe Spark (free).
 You’re welcome to either create a Spark video or web page.
 There are many easy to use templates and examples on the Spark page.
 If you’re looking for ideas, check out Adobe’s Inspiration gallery.

 Using the questions above as a guideline, create a pitch for your client using Adobe Spark.
-Include at least five ideas for developing capabilities that will meet your client’s (and his target audience’s) needs.
+Include at least five ideas for developing capabilities that will meet your client’s (and their target audience’s) needs.
 If you use Spark video, keep your story to under five minutes.
+Your assignment should clearly articulate an understanding of your client, their aesthetic, and what’s important to them.